Pat Kramer Kamani Ku’oho 7.5 x 5.5

 When I was about 9 years old, I got my first job building architectural scale models.
 I couldn’t believe that these people were paying me money to do this.
 I learned a lot about topography, making little sponge trees and how to plant little surprises into a clients scale model.

-I went on to apprentice (slave, gopher and maid) to a wood sculptor.
+Later I went on to apprentice (slave, gopher and maid) to a wood sculptor.
 It was a summertime job and I was 11.
 I apprenticed and in return got to enroll in other art classes for free.
 It was a good trade and led me to ceramics and sculpture in clay.
 I then apprenticed to a ceramic instructor and as well to a mold maker.
 Back then we had a guy who would come around every month or so and make molds for pouring ceramic pieces.
 He would take the pile of strange and eclectic artifacts that had collected for the month and make plaster molds of them.
 They could then be reproduced by pouring clay slip into them.
 This was another fun job and it eventually led to teaching ceramics to younger kids (I was 13 by then).
 It was another trade for art classes.

 Working with wood was accelerated by my uncle, who had a passion for marquetry.
 It was fascinating stuff, and an introduction to the fantastic woods that were out in the world.

 By the time I entered high school, I was apprenticing to a boat builder.
 This man didn’t say much…. ever.
 He had exceptional skill in his craft and I pretty much had to pay attention and keep redoing things to learn from him.
 One day he came to me and, while plopping a set of plans in my hands, said, “Build this”.
 That’s pretty much all he said.
 I looked at the plans and thought, “how bad could it be”, building a 27-foot sloop, I mean.
-I was in way over my head.
+It was way over my head.
 I was also at that age with too much time and enthusiasm to know better.
-I did learn a lot from that experience and remained pretty much penniless throughout the build.
+But I did learn a lot from that experience and remained pretty much penniless throughout the build.
 I think there is really something wrong with a teenager saving up for silicon bronze boat nails.